 Causes of Tinnitus

-The most common cause of tinnitus is hearing loss due to loud noise exposure.
-An indeed, loud noise exposure can also cause temporary tinnitus.
-But what complicates matters is that tinnitus can be caused by many different issues.
+The most common cause of tinnitus is hearing loss due to loud noise exposure even a loud bang can cause temporary tinnitus.
 According to a research paper at the Willis Medical Network, tinnitus is caused by a host of issues, including:

 - Neurologic: Head injury, whiplash, multiple sclerosis, vestibular schwannoma (commonly called an acoustic neuroma), and other cerebellopontine-angle tumors.